 The Unicorn Shrimp (Genus Plesionika) are also known as the Narwhal Shrimp.
 They obtain their name from the proportionally very long rostrum spine extending out quite far from the carapace.
 The rostrum has numerous teeth along both borders.

 The Unicorn Shrimp as their name implies has a proportionally long toothed rostrum spine which extends well forward of the carapace.
-The species in the images ( unknown) has very delicate.
+This can be seen in the image above.

 The females grow faster than the males of the same age group and the average size of females is larger than the average size of males.
 They grow up to 6 cm in length.
 They are attractive delicate looking shrimp, particularly under bright light.

 We have only seen the Unicorn Shrimp on two occasions in Tanzania and the specimens were in a cave alongside large numbers of Durban Dancing Shrimp (Rhynchocinetes durbanensis) Longevity is approximately three years.

 The Reticulated Hinge-beak Shrimp are found across the Indo-Pacific, the Atlantic Ocean and the Mediterranean.

 The Unicorn Shrimp are mainly benthic predators but will probably scavenge as well.
 Little seems known of their diet.
 In all probability it is a wide ranging diet.

 A study in Japan found that there was a distinct breeding season in Japanese waters and that the females carried between 1,048-8,702 eggs.
 The females carry the eggs under the tail on spinnarets for just under two months before they hatch.
 Once they hatch the larvae undergo a series of stages before becoming adults.